johnathanlouie/newegg-price-tracker/README.md

 * (Optional) Compare price histories
 * (Optional) See price history by category

-## Development HOWTOs
+## Installing PriceTracker
-### Run PriceTracker on your dev machine
+### Install Stuff
+* Node.JS
+* MongoDB
+* Add the MongoDB directory to your PATH environment variable.
+MongoDB does not do this for you.
+* Clone our project and use npm to install dependencies.
 ```
 git clone https://github.com/cs580ice/PriceTracker.git <project_home>
 cd <project_home>
 npm install
-npm start
 ```

 ### Prepping MongoDB
-Add the MongoDB directory to your PATH environment variable.
 ```
 cd <project_home>
 mongo prep_mongodb.js